 Using an offline device like Ledger Nano S or Nano X to store your cryptocurrency is a wise choice in a market where the value of a cryptocurrency is consistently rising, and the online wallets act more like a honeypot for hackers.

-With the availability of options to buy, sell or swap your cryptocurrency right out of your Ledger device, using the Ledger Live app is an additional incentive to store them in the offline device and never having to risk keeping them on an online wallet.
+With the availability of options to buy, sell or swap your cryptocurrency right out of your Ledger device, using the Ledger Live app is an additional incentive to store them in the offline device and never have to risk keeping them on an online wallet.

 CaptainAltcoin's writers and guest post authors may or may not have a vested interest in any of the mentioned projects and businesses.
 None of the content on CaptainAltcoin is investment advice nor is it a replacement for advice from a certified financial planner.
 The views expressed in this article are those of the author and do not necessarily reflect the official policy or position of CaptainAltcoin.com